dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Assets which UDS needs for its active features are loaded in using the function Load Required Assets, on startup.

       There is also an async asset loading setup, found in the Loading graph.
-It's only use is for loading in nearby cell textures for the Volumetric Cloud Painter, as the camera moves through a large level.
+Its only use is for loading in nearby cell textures for the Volumetric Cloud Painter, as the camera moves through a large level.

 -----
 REPLICATION